Memorial Weekend Irrigation Checks on Denver Metro Slopes

 After the holiday: one comparison photo set

-NationScapes would rather see honest photos than optimistic minutes.
-Slopes tell the truth when you look at the toe first.
+NationScapes would rather see clear photos than optimistic controller readings.
+Slopes tell you what is working when you look at the toe first.

 Wind, hail scars, and heads that look fine from the driveway